-Note that the extent of the delegated reporting obligation for small EU non-financial entities may be reduced by the fact that many small non-financial entities will be unable to borrow money from investment firms through repos because Article 16(10) of MiFID II prohibits retail clients from giving collateral through a title transfer collateral arrangement with investment firms.3
+Note that the extent of the delegated reporting obligation for small EU non-financial entities may be reduced by the fact that many small non-financial entities will be unable to borrow money from investment firms through repos because Article 16(10) of MiFID II prohibits retail clients from giving collateral through a title transfer collateral arrangement with investment firms.^{5 6}

-Note also that, under UK SFTR, non-financial entities do not have to report repos, margins on CCP-cleared repos or re-use of collateral, and financial entities do not have to report repos with non-financial entities nor do they have an obligation to report on behalf of small non-financial entities.
+Note also that, under UK SFTR, non-financial entities do not have to report repos, margins on CCP-cleared repos or re-use of collateral, and financial entities do not have an obligation to report on behalf of small non-financial entities.
 However, the reporting obligations of parties that continue to be subject to EU SFTR by virtue of establishment or location in the EU are unchanged.